fabigB/myParallella/README.md

 ## mutex:
 runs 16 cores all incrementing ten times a shared variable x.
 The use of mutexes ensures that the increment is done atomic so that the expected result: 160 is produced.

+## filter:
+runs 16 cores all doing the same filter operation on a picture and storing it back in memory.

+## realTime:
+different projects analyzing the speed of the inter core communication and NOC.